 Salary Information and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), construction managers, including general contractors, brought home a median annual salary of $84,410 as of May 2013.
-Employment in the field of construction management was predicted to grow 16% from 2012-2022, which is about as fast as average (BLS).
+According to the U.S. Bureau of Labor Statistics (BLS), construction managers, including general contractors, brought home a mean annual salary of $103,110 as of May 2018.
+Employment in the field of construction management was predicted to grow faster than average from 2018-2028 (BLS).